- Sie sind hier:

-The Federal Fiscal Court is the Court of last resort within the German jurisdiction over tax and customs matters.
+The Federal Supreme Finance Court is the Court of last resort within the German jurisdiction over tax and customs matters.
 It is one of the five Federal Supreme Courts, established according to Article 95 of the Basic Law and has its seat in Munich.
-The Federal Fiscal Court predominantly adjudicates in legal remedy procedures upon the legality of assessments of taxes and duties, furthermore about child allowance, investment allowance and certain concerns regarding the professional law for tax consultants.
-The main task of the Federal Fiscal Court is to ensure the consistency of both, application and execution of law by the interpretation of the law.
-In addition to this, the case law of the Federal Fiscal Court contributes to the development of tax law in conformity with the Basic Law.
+The Federal Supreme Finance Court predominantly adjudicates in legal remedy procedures upon the legality of assessments of taxes and duties, furthermore about child allowance, investment allowance and certain concerns regarding the professional law for tax consultants.
+The main task of the Federal Supreme Finance Court is to ensure the consistency of both, application and execution of law by the interpretation of the law.
+In addition to this, the case law of the Federal Supreme Finance Court contributes to the development of tax law in conformity with the Basic Law.

 - The Fiscal Jurisdiction

 - The Personnel